BDC Hamburger Icon

 Lower employee absenteeism and turnover

 Motivated employees tend to show up to work on time and accomplish their tasks when they’re supposed to.
 Additionally, motivated employees usually stick with the organization longer, improving overall employee retention.
-According to the U.S. Department of Labor, the cost of replacing an employee can be 30% of that employee’s first-year earnings, so it’s financially important to maintain low employee turnover.

 FYIDid you know

-What drives motivation and engagement
+The science behind what drives motivation and engagement

-The UNC Kenan-Flagler Business School broke down a whitepaper by Kimberly Schaufenbuel, then an executive development program director at the school, to explain how the science of motivation as it relates to the brain can be used to improve employee motivation.
+The UNC Kenan-Flagler Business School broke down a white paper by Kimberly Schaufenbuel, then an executive development program director at the school, to explain how the science of motivation as it relates to the brain can be used to improve employee motivation.

-The research identified four behavioral drivers that influence human behavior: the drive to acquire, the drive to defend, the drive to bond and the drive to learn.
+The research identified four behavioral drivers that influence human behavior:

 “When HR and talent managers understand what drives a person’s behavior in this context, they can design systems, policies, procedures and practices that will appeal to each driver,” Schaufenbuel said.

-Another expert Schaufenbuel referenced was David Rock, co-founder of the NeuroLeadership Institute, whose SCARF model also examines motivational theory and neuroscience.
+Another expert Schaufenbuel referenced was David Rock, co-founder of the NeuroLeadership Institute, whose SCARF Model also examines motivational theory and neuroscience.
 SCARF (status, certainty, autonomy, relatedness, fairness) is a “framework for understanding how the brain responds to perceived threats and rewards,” she said.

-According to Rock, “a job should not be viewed as a business transaction – do the work and get paid – but rather as a part of a social system in which the brain is rewarded (or punished) based on how well the business environment is meeting an employee’s need for status, certainty, autonomy, relatedness and fairness.”
+According to Rock, “A job should not be viewed as a business transaction — do the work and get paid — but rather as a part of a social system in which the brain is rewarded (or punished) based on how well the business environment is meeting an employee’s need for status, certainty, autonomy, relatedness and fairness.”

 With all of this in mind, a company can aim to meet each need, or driver, to keep its employees motivated and engaged.